twizmwazin/app-controller/README.md

 App Controller currently does not accept any command line parameters.
 It does read from a few environment variables:
-- `APP_CONTROLLER_BACKEND`: `kubernetes` (default) or `null`.
-With the kubernetes backend, all functionality is supported.
+- `APP_CONTROLLER_BACKEND`: `kubernetes` (default), `docker`, or `null`.
+With the kubernetes backend, all functionality is supported on Kubernetes clusters.
+    With the docker backend, all functionality is supported using local Docker.
     With the null backend, all endpoints should respond without erroring, but do not execute any functionality.
 This is intended for testing and reading the integrated documentation.
 - `RUST_LOG`: Controls the log level.
 Common values are `error`, `warn`, `info`, `debug`, `trace`, or `off`.
 See [here](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) for more information.